toby1984/agent-simulation/README.md

 Hovering over an entity will highlight related entities ; hovering over a robot will highlight it's controller and the source/destination it's transferring items between.

 Hovering over a controller will show all robots controlled by it.

+# To do

+The following things might or might not ever get done

+* Speed-up spatial search by using a Kd-tree
+* Let robots move using real path planning, avoiding static entities on the way
+* Let robots move using steering behaviour that avoids other robots
+* Get rid of all avoidable object allocations in hot code paths